 There is an unimaginable number of recipes for breaded chicken out there, so why is this one different?
 The chicken is baked, not deep-fried making it healthy; tasty; easy to make; stacked with fresh herbs, brown bread, and the coating keeps the chicken moist and tender.

 Vary the flavors by changing the herbs you use, and even the choice of bread used for the crumb.
-Fresh brown bread is the best but you can use any leftover breads; olive and herb flavored Ciabatta or a sourdough works really well.
+Fresh brown bread is the best but you can use any leftover bread; olive and herb flavored Ciabatta or a sourdough works really well.

 - 12 chicken thighs (free range, boneless)

 - 1 2/4 cups/225 grams bread (use fresh brown bread or leftover bread)

 - 2 teaspoons parsley (or your preferred fresh herbs; tarragon is lovely)

 - 1 cup flour (more or less, for dusting)